Tech-i-s/Tech-i-s.github.io/index.md

 # Data Science Portfolio

-## Thanks for visiting my portfolio, a collection of projects displaying my work with datasets and application of machine learning algorithms produced on Google CoLab.
+## Thanks for visiting my portfolio, a collection of my work with datasets and application of machine learning algorithms using Python 3 on Google CoLab.

 ***